CRIME FREE MULTI-HOUSING PROGRAM OVERVIEW

 - Apartment communities are entered into the Easy-Tracking database.

-- The communities are then entered into the AS400 CFMH database.
+- The communities are then entered into the RMS CFMH database.

-- The AS400 then captures the arrest of a resident of a CFMH property (anywhere in the city), and any arrest on a CFMH property.
+- The RMS then captures the arrest of a resident of a CFMH property (anywhere in the city), and any arrest on a CFMH property.
 (The system updates nightly at 2200 hours).

-- The CFMH Coordinator checks the AS400 database daily and enters all arrests (except Juvenile misdemeanors), into the G.O.A.L. database.
+- The CFMH coordinator checks the RMS database daily and enters all arrests (except Juvenile misdemeanors), into the G.O.A.L. database.
 (This information is available only to CFMH Certified properties).

 Crime Free Multi-Housing CPTED Requirements